Interview

 What is your background and how did you start your journey in the art world?

 “I was born and grew up in an old house on a canal in Delft, Netherlands, with first visual souvenirs of seeing sunlight playing on the high ceiling in my toddler bedroom and seeing my father drawing at his desk as an architect.
-Besides I were fascinated by the moon and stars on this black velvet universe which I could watch sitting next to the big windows for hours at night.
+Besides I was fascinated by the moon and stars on this black velvet universe which I could watch sitting next to the big windows for hours at night.
 It might have initiated my wish as a 10-year-old to be an astronaut.
-My parents told me that when I were 4/5 years old, I were drawing perspectives already.
+My parents told me that when I was 4/5 years old, I was drawing perspectives already.
 I loved drawing and painting which never left me.
 Many years later after having obtained a Fulbright scholarship to New York, in visual arts, the shift was enormous and I realized there was ‘another’ world or planet, completely different than mine, which I discovered, and which transformed my life for always.
 In a way, I found the experience of watching the universe which seemed endless to me as a child, back in my travels and living in New York as if I got to taste quite another fragment from the universe.”

 What inspires you?